 The Cairo Metro (subway) system is reliable, but the maintenance and safety standards of other public road and rail transport are poor.

-The safety standards you might expect of transport and tour operators, including adventure activities, are not always met.
+The safety standards you might expect of transport and tour operators, including adventure activities, may not be of the same level as in Australia.
 Sufficient safety equipment may not be provided and recommended maintenance standards and safety precautions may not be observed.
+If appropriate safety equipment is not available, you should use another provider.
+Always use available safety equipment, such as lifejackets or seatbelts, even if others don't.
 Tourists should ensure that expeditions are well equipped with adequate food, medical supplies and emergency communications.

-In February 2013, 19 people died and two were injured in a hot air balloon accident near Luxor.
+In February 2013, 19 people died in a hot air balloon accident near Luxor.

 There are landmines in some areas, notably in the desert areas around El Alamein, stretches of coastline near Mersa Matruh, and the western shore of the Gulf of Suez, and the Sinai peninsula.
 Talk to local authorities for advice on landmine locations.